robfig/glock/README.md

-GLock is a command-line tool to lock dependencies to specific revisions, using a version control hook to keep those revisions in sync across a team.
+Glock is a command-line tool to lock dependencies to specific revisions, using a version control hook to keep those revisions in sync across a team.

 ## Overview

-GLock provides 2 commands and a version control hook:
+Glock provides 2 commands and a version control hook:

 * "glock save project" writes the transitive repo root[1] dependencies of all packages under "project/..." to a GLOCKFILE
 * "glock sync project" updates all packages listed in project/GLOCKFILE to the listed version.